 But as time wore on, I became more inured to such traffic violations, which eventually just blended in with the background of everyday life.
 Nonetheless, driving around the University’s main street (志學街) remains especially tricky because of the mix of pedestrians walking in the street, cyclists (often riding without rear lights), scooters, cars, and even full size tour buses.
 Fortunately, I’ve managed to make it this far without so much as a fender-bender.
 Knock on wood.

 Second, my family and I had numerous encounters with the Taiwanese healthcare system over the past nine months.
-Earlier this year, my one-year old son had a persistent fever and we rushed him to the hospital ER based on instructions from a local physician.
+Earlier this year, my son had a persistent fever and we rushed him to the hospital ER based on instructions from a local physician.
 It was a rather stressful night (coincidentally on my birthday) because it was the first time we sent either of our children to the ER, but also because it was our first experience trying to navigate the Taiwanese healthcare system on our own.
 Fortunately, the on-call pediatrician at Tzu Chi General Hospital was able to quickly diagnose the Bronchopneumonia after some x-rays, and my son was back to his normal mischievous ways after a few days of antibiotics.
 Total cost of the ER visit? $3.20 USD.

 Third, being in Taiwan for an extended period enabled my older son to enroll in a local Taiwanese pre-school.
 I don’t have a point of reference for pre-schools because this was the first time to send our children to any type of formal school, but I was shocked at how quickly his Mandarin skills improved in just a few short months.
 (The trade-off of course, is that his English proficiency remains pretty weak, but I suppose that’s another issue for another day.)
 Though he will have only spent nine months in Taiwan, the memories and language intuition which he has acquired will no doubt linger for much longer.